aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-non-blank-cells-in-the-list/_index.md

 ---
-title: "Match all non‑blank cells in an Excel worksheet"
+title: "Match All Non‑Blank Cells in an Excel Worksheet – Aspose.Cells Cloud API"
 second_title: "Document"
 linktitle: "Match all non‑blank cells"
 type: docs
 url: /autofilter/match-all-non-blank/
 aliases: [/match-all-non-blank-cells-in-the-list/]
-keywords: "Aspose.Cells Cloud, match non‑blank cells, AutoFilter, Excel API"
+keywords: "Aspose.Cells Cloud, match all non‑blank cells, AutoFilter, Excel API, REST API, cURL example"
-description: "Learn how to use Aspose.Cells Cloud REST API to match all non‑blank cells in an AutoFilter list on an Excel worksheet.
-Includes endpoint, parameters, authentication, response schema, error codes, and SDK examples."
+description: "Learn how to use the Aspose.Cells Cloud REST API to match all non‑blank cells in an AutoFilter list on an Excel worksheet.
+Includes endpoint details, parameters, authentication, response schema, error codes, and SDK examples."
 weight: 100
 ---

-This REST API matches all non‑blank cells in the AutoFilter list on an Excel worksheet.
+This REST API matches all non‑blank cells within the AutoFilter list of an Excel worksheet.

 ## REST API